chrisduong/prometheus-operator/deploy/deploy-sso-prom-ops.md

 ## Prometheus instance running in master node for monitoring Etcd

-- Create separate rules with Labels that `prom-ops-master` can select.
+- Create separate rules with Labels that `etcd-prometheus` can select.
-- Create Prometheus object `prom-ops-master`.
+- Create Prometheus object `etcd-prometheus`.
-- Create Ingress and Service for `prom-ops-master` (file `ingress-prom-etcd`)
+- Create Ingress and Service for `etcd-prometheus` (file `ingress-prom-etcd`)